Planting calendar

 When is it safe to transplant tomatoes outdoors in Chicago?

-Can I plant peas directly in the ground in April?
+Can I plant warm-season crops directly in April?

-How do I protect young seedlings from late frost?
+How do I protect seedlings from late frosts?

-Use row covers, cloches, or bring container plants indoors during cold nights.
+Use row covers, cloches, or cold frames to shield young plants during unexpected cold snaps.

-Yes, incorporate compost or balanced fertilizer to improve soil fertility before planting.
+Incorporate compost or well-rotted manure to improve fertility and drainage before planting.

 Next steps